-- Flowers – The plant flowers from May to June (on occasion again in September) in many yellowish white corymbs that contain about 250 flowers.
+- Flowers – The plant flowers from May to June (on occasion again in September) in many yellowish-white corymbs that contain about 250 flowers.
 The corymbs are large, upright, and bulging.
-The flowers are between 8 and 10 mm in diameter and have five small, yellowish green, and triangular sepals that are covered in hairs or bare.
-The five round or oval petals are yellowish white and the flower has up to 25 stamens.
+The flowers are between 8 and 10 mm in diameter and have five small, yellowish-green, and triangular sepals that are covered in hairs or bare.
+The five-round or oval petals are yellowish-white and the flower has up to 25 stamens.

-- Fruits – Its fruit are round pomes between 8 and 10 mm in diameter that ripen from August to October.
-The fruit are green before they ripen and then typically turn from orange or scarlet in color.
+- Fruits – Its fruit is round pomes between 8 and 10 mm in diameter that ripen from August to October.
+The fruit is green before they ripen and then typically turn from orange or scarlet in color.
 The sepals persist as a black, five-pointed star on the ripe fruit.
 A corymb carries 80 to 100 pomes.
 A pome contains a star-shaped ovary with two to five locules each containing one or two flat, narrow, and pointed reddish seeds.
 The flesh of the fruit contains carotenoids, citric acid, malic acid, parasorbic acid, pectin, provitamin A, sorbitol, tannin, and vitamin C. The seeds contain glycoside.

 Rowan berries are edible to humans – they are really very sour but rich in vitamin C, and can be used to make a jelly to accompany meats.
 They can be debittered and made into compote, jelly, jam, a tangy syrup, a tart chutney, or juice, as well as wine and liqueur, or used for tea.
 Debittering can be accomplished by freezing, cooking, or drying, which degrades the parasorbic acid.

 The fruit is very acid and large quantities of the raw fruit can cause stomach upsets.
-The fruit can also be dried and used as a flour mixed with cereals.
+The fruit can also be dried and used as flour mixed with cereals.

 The leaves and flowers are used as a tea substitute.
 Young leaves are said to be a famine food but they contain a cyanogenic glycoside so you should be very hungry before even thinking of eating them.